This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis believes that Unilever’s Personal Care business, specifically the Skin and Hair Care segment, is the most value accretive division of the company.
 This is because of the following reasons:

-- Led by globally renowned brands like Dove, Lux and Sunsilk, the Skin and Hair Care division accounted for 27% of Unilever’s total revenues in 2015.The division reported EBITDA margin of 21% in 2014, which is over 10 percentage points higher than the EBITDA margin of Unilever’s Fabric Care and Home Care divisions.
+- Led by globally renowned brands like Dove, Lux and Sunsilk, the Skin and Hair Care division accounted for 27% of Unilever’s total revenues in 2016.The division reported EBITDA margin of 22% in 2016, which is almost 10 percentage points higher than the EBITDA margin of Unilever’s Fabric Care and Home Care divisions.

 - The company is currently pursuing an aggressive acquisition strategy in the personal care business, specifically in the premium category.
 Recently it acquired a subscription based men's grooming brand 'Dollar Shave Club' for $1 Billion to enter into shaving market.
 The strategy is aimed at consolidating Unilever’s market share in the global personal care products industry and shoring up its defense against Procter & Gamble’s increased focus in this sector.
 As a result, we believe that the revenue share of Unilever’s Skin and Hair Care division is likely to increase in the medium term.
 Consequently, Unilever is likely to derive an increasingly higher proportion of its value from the Skin and Hair Care segment in the future.

 Heavy focus on premium personal care segment

 Unilever is pursuing an acquisition-driven strategy for its personal care business, with a specific focus on the premium segment.
 In calendar 2015, it has acquired several relatively small premium skin care brands like REN Skincare, seventh generation and Murad, among others.
 In the fiscal 2015 second quarter earnings call, Unilever stated that it plans to bring up the revenue share of its personal care business to 50%.
 This demonstrates the extent of the company's focus on the personal care sector.

 Aggressive expansion across emerging markets